Top 10 Popular Open Source Intelligence (OSINT) Tools

 CASE 2: We are being attacked

-Cybersecurity is booming because of increasing cyber threats.
+Cybersecurity is booming because of increasing cyber threats (also consider checking this perfect guide for cyber security certification).
 Let's consider a scenario where an organization is getting large traffic from unexpected countries.
 This raises a concern that this is a DOS attack.
 Referring to various databases that are freely available on the internet can help you to get a clear idea of the incident.
 Is the IP blacklisted?
 Is this traffic expected?
 Various details about the source can be gathered from the internet using OSINT techniques.
 A lot of free network-based tools are available on the internet that has been connected to various databases for this kind of information.

 CASE 3: We are the ORIGINALS